brightcove/PHP-API-Wrapper/README.md

 ## Installation notes

-The only composer dependency for this library is PHPUnit, but it's only necessary if you intend to run tests.

 This library requires PHP 5.5 or newer with a CURL extension.
+You have to run `composer install` before using the library.

     # apt-get install php5 php5-curl curl